 However, the construction process can damage nearby trees and even be deadly.
 Digging and trenching can damage roots, the trunk and crown of trees can damage trees aboveground, and other factors like soil compaction can affect the life of the tree.

 If you are planning a construction project on a tree covered property, it is always a good idea to contact a certified arborist to help with planning your project.
 They can meet with you and your builder ahead of time to take a proactive approach that minimizes the damage to trees on the property.
+And, if your tree is especially large, you may benefit from large tree maintenance services that includes use of specialized equipment to reach the very top of the canopy.

 How to Avoid Damaging Trees During Construction